How the Malaysian plantation sector performed over the past 8 years

 Cash from Operations

 Throughout the period, the sector had managed to generate positive Cash flow from Operations.
-The average Cash flow from Operations in 2020 is about the same as that for 2013.
+The average Cash flow from Operations in 2022 is about 76 % higher that that for 2013.

 The only bad performance was in 2015 when the profit was low.